KyleHollands/Python_For_Everybody__Course_5_Project__Visualizing_Email_Data/README.md

+The following tasks were completed:

+Part 1: A basic version of Google's Page Rank algorithm was used to spider some content.

+Part 2: Email data from the Sakai open source project was retrieved, cleaned, and modeled.

-Two visualizations of the email data retrieved and processed: a word cloud to visualize the frequency distribution and a timeline to show how the data is changing over time.
+Part 3: The cleaned and formatted data was visualized in two ways: a word cloud for frequency distribution and a timeline to demonstrate changes over time.